kowloon-central/kowln/index.md

-## Welcome to The Cardano Ada Staking Pool Kowloon Tong Page
+## Welcome to The Cardano Ada Staking Kowloon Pool Page